netgen/NetgenEnhancedSelectionBundle/README.md

 This repository is a rewrite of the original eZ Publish 4 extension called `enhancedselection2` to eZ Platform.

-Master branch can be installed on eZ Platform 3 only.
+`master` branch can be installed on eZ Platform 3 only.
 For eZ Platform 1.x and 2.x, use the [`3.x-stable`](https://github.com/netgen/NetgenEnhancedSelectionBundle/tree/3.x-stable) branch.

 License and installation instructions